 At Animal Allies Humane Society we love and advocate for animals but understand that they will occasionally have problems that may seem overwhelming.
 Fortunately, most behavioral issues can be solved with some time, effort, and a little patience.
 Below are common behavior reasons we see for pet surrender and some additional information and resources.

 These resources are here for you to try and help as you work with your pet on unwanted behaviors, but remember to always consult with your veterinarian or a professional trainer as well.
 Animal Allies is unable to provide medical counseling and there may be an underlying medical concern to your pet’s unwanted behavior.
 We have included the information for the veterinarians in our area as well as the contact information for trainers that Animal Allies has worked with.
-If you would like help navigating this information, please feel free to give us a call at 218-722-5341 or email our Intake Specialist, Sophie, at firstname.lastname@example.org
+If you would like help navigating this information, please feel free to give us a call at 218-722-5341 or email our Intake Specialist, Kari, at firstname.lastname@example.org

 Litter Box Problems